lgmorand/training-aks-lab1/_entries/02-04 challenge4.md

 version=$(az aks get-versions -l <region> --query 'values[] | [0].version' -o tsv)
 ```

 The command above returns the newest version of Kubernetes available to deploy using AKS.
 Newer Kubernetes releases are typically made available in “Preview”.
-To get the latest non-preview version of Kubernetes, use the following command instead.
+To get the latest non-preview (a.k.a the 'stable') version of Kubernetes, use the following command instead.

 ```sh
 version=$(az aks get-versions -l <region> --query 'values[?!isPreview] | [0].version' -o tsv)